mwrouse/productvideos/README.md

 **It is expected that you will override `hookDisplayProductTabContent.tpl` to make it how your theme expects tabs**

-If you do not want the video to be in a tab, you just need to remove the hook from the "Modules and Services" tab in the back office.
+If you do not want the video to be in a tab, you just need to go into the module configuration page and disable the product tab hook.

 You will then be able to use  `{hook h='displayProductVideos' product=$product}` in your theme to get the product videos anywhere in your `product.tpl` file in your theme.